MD-AHAD-KHAN-PATHAN/QuantumEstates/README.md

 - Firebase Authentication: Users can sign up, log in, and enjoy personalized experiences through Firebase authentication, ensuring their data is secure.

-- MongoDB Database: This project utilizes MongoDB as a NoSQL database to store and manage data such as Property details, users reviews, payment information, and user information etc.
+- MongoDB Database: This project utilizes MongoDB as a NoSQL database to store and manage data such as Property details, user reviews, payment information, user information, etc.

 - Express.js Server: For server-side functionality, Express.js is employed to create APIs for adding, updating, and deleting Property details, as well as handling user interactions.